-2. THEORETICAL BENEFITS OF PARALLEL DESIGN
+THEORETICAL BENEFITS OF PARALLEL DESIGN

-Research on human problem solving traditionally examines problems with an optimal solution and a single path to reach that solution [Newell 1972].
-In design, problems and solutions co-evolve [Dorst and Cross 2001], constraints are often negotiable [Schon 1995], subproblems are interconnected [Goel and Pirolli 1992], and solutions are not right or wrong, only better or worse [Rittel and Webber 1973].
-How and when to explore or refine solutions to open-ended problems remains an active debate in design research and education [Ball et al. 1997; Cross 2006; Nielsen and Faber 1996].
-Without exploration, designers may choose a design concept too early and fail to identify a valuable direction [Cross 2004].
-Without refinement, ideas may not reach their full potential [Ball and Ormerod 1995].
-Navigating a design space may come easier as designers develop intuition, however even experts can exhibit fixation [Cross 2004] and groupthink behaviors [Janis 1982].
-The architect Laseau posits an idealized conceptual model for exploring and refining, where designers iteratively diverge and converge on ideas, eventually narrowing to a best-fit concept [Laseau 1988].
-This article investigates the hypothesis that parallel prototyping increases learning, exploration, and design task confidence.
+Research on human problem solving traditionally examines problems with an optimal solution and a single path to reach that solution [44].
+In design, problems and solutions co-evolve [19], constraints are often negotiable [51], subproblems are interconnected [28], and solutions are not right or wrong, only better or worse [48].
+How and when to explore or refine solutions to open-ended problems remains an active debate in design research and education [7,16,45].
+Without exploration, designers may choose a design concept too early and fail to identify a valuable direction [15].
+Without refinement, ideas may not reach their full potential [8].
+Navigating a design space may come easier as designers develop intuition, however even experts can exhibit fixation [15] and groupthink behaviors [34].
+The architect Laseau posits an idealized conceptual model for exploring and refining, where designers iteratively diverge and converge on ideas, eventually narrowing to a best-fit concept [41].
+This paper investigates the hypothesis that parallel prototyping increases learning, exploration, and design task confidence.
 More broadly, this research seeks a richer theoretical understanding of creative work to help practitioners and students design more effectively.

-2.1 Parallel Prototyping Promotes Comparison
+Parallel Prototyping Promotes Comparison

-Throughout life, people learn interactively, trying different actions and observing their effect in the world [Gopnik et al. 2001; Piaget 2001].
-Life provides a corpus of experiences from which to draw comparisons in new learning situations [Kolodner 1993; Simon 1996].
-Examples can aid problem solving [Alexander et al. 1977; Herring et al. 2009; Lee et al. 2010; Smith et al. 2008], especially when people explicitly extract principles [Gick and Holyoak 1983; Thompson et al. 2000].
-Comparison helps people focus on key relations [Gentner and Markman 1997], aiding the acquisition of underlying principles [Colhoun et al. 2008; Gentner et al. 2003] and sharpening categorical boundaries [Boroditsky 2007].
-This article hypothesizes that parallel prototyping better enables people to compare feedback on multiple prototypes, leading to a better understanding of how key variables interrelate.
+Throughout life, people learn interactively, trying different actions and observing their effect in the world [29,47].
+Life provides a corpus of experiences from which to draw comparisons in new learning situations [38,54].
+Examples can aid problem solving [4,33,42,55], especially when people explicitly extract principles [27,57].
+Comparison helps people focus on key relations [26], aiding the acquisition of underlying principles [14,25] and sharpening categorical boundaries [11].
+This paper hypothesizes that parallel prototyping better enables people to compare feedback on multiple prototypes, leading to a better understanding of how key variables interrelate.

-Hypothesis 1.
-Parallel prototyping leads to feedback comparison and produces higher quality designs.
+Hypothesis 1: Parallel prototyping leads to feedback comparison and produces higher quality designs.

-In the ad-design study, quality is measured with click-through analytics and expert ratings.
+In the ad design study, quality is measured with click-through analytics and expert ratings.

-2.2 Parallel Prototyping Encourages Exploration
+Parallel Prototyping Encourages Exploration

-The open-ended nature of design problems often requires designers to imagine and try out alternative solutions [Buxton 2007; Kelley 2002].
-Without sufficient exploration, design teams may fixate on potential solutions [Duncker 1945; Jansson and Smith 1991], overlook key insights [Kershaw and Ohlsson 2004], make poor choices to justify prior investments in money or time [Arkes and Blumer 1985], and exhibit groupthink, a "deterioration of mental efficiency, reality testing, and moral judgment that results from in-group pressures" [Janis 1982].
-Numerous interventions have been proposed to help designers think divergently, laterally, or "outside the box" [de Bono 1999; Dym et al. 2005; Torrance 1974].
+The open-ended nature of design problems often requires designers to imagine and try out alternative solutions [12,36].
+Without sufficient exploration, design teams may fixate on potential solutions [21,35], overlook key insights [37], make poor choices to justify prior investments in money or time [6], and exhibit groupthink, a "deterioration of mental efficiency, reality testing, and moral judgment that results from in-group pressures" [34].
+Numerous interventions have been proposed to help designers think divergently, laterally, or "outside the box" [10,23,59].

-Osborn posited premature evaluation as a major block to organizational creativity and proposed "rules" for brainstorming: think broadly early on and save the critique for later [Osborn 1963].
-Immediate feedback sets the focus on refinement, whereas postponing a critique until after creating multiple designs encourages more divergence.
+Osborn posited premature evaluation as a major block to organizational creativity and proposed "rules" for brainstorming: think broadly early on and save critique for later [46].
+Immediate feedback sets the focus on refinement, whereas postponing critique until after creating multiple designs encourages more divergence.

-Hypothesis 2.
-Parallel prototyping results in more divergent concepts.
+Hypothesis 2: Parallel prototyping results in more divergent concepts.

-In the ad-design study, independent raters judge the diversity/similarity of participants' sets of prototypes, providing a measure of design divergence.
+In the ad design study, independent raters judge the diversity/similarity of participants' sets of prototypes, providing a measure of design divergence.

-2.3 Parallel Prototyping Fosters Design Confidence
+Parallel Prototyping Fosters Design Confidence